Strategies

 • Provide traffic safety information to customers explaining how they can help create safer roads.
 Visit www.savemolives.com for available resources.

-• Provide incentives or discounts for customers participating in safe driving behaviors.
+• Provide incentives or discounts for customers participating in safe driving behaviors in all vehicles.

 • Take the Buckle Up Phone Down challenge and host a BUPD day/week, encouraging all employees to participate (www.modot.org/bupd).